G4Vi/MHFS/README.md

 ## Development Info

-Install the perl dependencies from `cpanfile` with `cpanm --installdeps .`
+Install the perl dependencies from `cpanfile` with `cpanm --with-develop --with-configure --installdeps .`

 emscripten is required to build the web music players (they use Wasm).